 |Bee Business Options (Ashley Ralph – 8:00am) – First steps to understanding what options are available to recouping some of the investment you have made into your bees.
 It’s not just about selling honey ya’ know.

-Maximizing Honey Production (Danny Weaver – 2:30pm) – Tips and techniques you can utilize in order to increase the honey production from your hives.
+Maximizing Honey Production (Clint Weaver – 2:30pm) – Tips and techniques you can utilize in order to increase the honey production from your hives.
 Specifically targeted toward hobbyist and sideliners.

 |Raising Queens for yourself (Dr. Juliana Rangel – 8:00am) – Re-queening hives is a common task that many beekeepers use to maintain the health of their hive.
 But if you have more than a couple of hives, this can get a somewhat expensive.
 This class will show you how to raise your own queens.